wiegerw/blocks/README.md

 ## Features

 * Solve puzzles using the Z3 solver
-* Save the puzzles in SMT format
+* Save puzzles in SMT format
-* Draw pieces in VRML format.
+* Draw puzzles and solutions in VRML format.
 A WRL viewer is required to view them

 Below the pieces of the half-cube puzzle are shown